 To tailor-make your tour or for a personalised quotation call 01943 605999.

-Day 1 - Arriving in Barnard Castle you will visit the Bowes Museum which is a hidden treasure, a jewel in the heart of beautiful Teesdale.
+Day 1 - Barnard Castle visit the Bowes Museum which is a hidden treasure, a jewel in the heart of beautiful Teesdale.
 The magnificent building stands proud in this historic market town and houses internationally significant collections of fine and decorative arts.

-Day 3 - Travelling along Northumbria’s Heritage Coast, we make a stop in Bamburgh where we visit the Grace Darling Museum.
+Day 3 -Northumbria’s Heritage Coast, at Bamburgh visit the Grace Darling Museum.
 Grace Darling was 22 years old when she risked her life in an open boat to help the survivors of the wrecked SS Forfarshire on 7 September 1838.
 With her father, she rowed for over a mile through raging seas to reach them.
 Grace was the media celebrity of her day and was celebrated internationally as well as being showered with honours, including the RNLI's Silver Medal for Gallantry.
 Bamburgh is also home to a stunning Castle.
 Lindisfarne Holy Island owned by the National Trust can be visited, subject to tide times.
 This island was populated by missionaries in the 7th century after coming from Iona led by St Aiden.
-The Danish ransacked the monastery 150 years later and in 1802 the Benedictine monks built the priory, which is now in ruins, where the monks made mead, which is still made today.
+The Danish ransacked the monastery 150 years later and in 1802 the Benedictine monks who built the priory, which is now in ruins is where the monks made mead, which is still made today.
 Berwick-upon-Tweed is the most northerly town on the Northumberland Coast and has been a thriving trading centre and international port from as early as the 12th and 13th centuries.
 Berwick was a Royal Burgh of Scotland in 1120 and during the many centuries of border warfare changed hands no fewer than 14 times, the last being in 1482.
 Three bridges span the River Tweed here and Berwick is considered to be one of the most picturesque towns on the region's coast mainly because of its attractive red roofed houses and pinkish grey elegant and attractive Georgian buildings.

 Day 5 - Newcastle-upon-Tyne is a vibrant friendly city, with a heritage spanning the past 2,000 years.
 A guided tour will highlight some of the six bridges, which span the river Tyne and constitute the most famous view of the city.
 The three most famous have led the way for designs around the world.
 The Tyne Bridge is the best known, built in 1925-28 whilst the High Level Bridge was designed by Robert Stephenson and was the world's first road and railway bridge with the railway being carried above and the road below.
 Newcastle is brimming with attractions both old and new, a few of the highlights are; Earl Grey's Monument, St. Nicholas Cathedral, the Castle Keep, Bessie Surtees' House, and Blackfriars.